tiagob/create-full-stack/packages/docusaurus/docs/backend.md

 This choice scaffolds out a TypeScript Node server at `packages/server/`.

 [Apollo Server Express](https://www.npmjs.com/package/apollo-server-express) uses Node.js and the Express web framework to create a GraphQL API.
 Developers explicitly define the GraphQL resolvers.
-This makes use cases with lots of custom business logic simpler at the expense of manually defining everything.
+This makes use cases with lots of custom business logic simpler at the expense of manually coding everything.

+### Features

 - GraphQL: Yes
 - Automatic resolvers: No